Not All Points Are Equal

 Share with friends who are paying retail price for their travel!

-So what would you rather have?
-150,000 Hilton Honors points and nothing else, or 150,000 Hilton Honors points AND 60,000 Chase Ultimate Rewards?
+So which would you rather have?
+150,000 Hilton Honors points on their own, or 150,000 Hilton Honors points plus 60,000 Chase Ultimate Rewards® points?
+This is what we call opportunity cost — by choosing one offer first, you might close the door on another.

 Determine What Your Points Are Worth By Seeing What You Can Get With Them